 Yes, you should hire the best individual for the job, but it does not always imply a lengthy hiring process.
 Slowing the recruiting process does not always mean high-quality prospects.

-Though you may believe that you are taking enough time to gather details, making them go through different exams can push them away.
+Though you may believe you are taking enough time to gather details, making them go through different exams can push them away.
 Thus, instead of asking them to attempt multiple exams, try to find the most suitable ones to accomplish something.

 You can also collaborate with a staffing agency to help you save time and resources.